 How does homebirth look different from birthing in the hospital?

-- A few differences are at home a woman can eat and drink as she likes, and we encourage it; she can walk around her in home or outside; she can labor in her bedroom, in the tub or shower in her bathroom, or anywhere else in her home; she can choose the position/s she would like to be in when pushing; she receives her baby into her arms and the baby stays there as we do newborn care while the baby is on the mother's chest; the cord is cut when the family decides, typically after the placenta is birthed; she can choose to have her children present during her labor and birth, if she desires.
+- A few differences are, at home, a woman can eat and drink as she likes, and we encourage it; she can walk around her home or outside; she can labor in her bedroom, in the tub or shower in her bathroom, or anywhere else in her home; she can choose the position/s she would like to be in when pushing; she receives her baby into her arms, and the baby stays there as we do newborn care while the baby is on the mother's chest; the cord is cut when the family decides, typically after the placenta is birthed; she can choose to have her children present during her labor and birth, if she desires.

 Is homebirth covered by insurance?

-- If a family has insurance with out-of-network benefits that covers licensed midwives, typically a family will receive some reimbursement for the cost.
+- If a family has insurance with out-of-network benefits that cover licensed midwives, typically, a family will receive some reimbursement for the cost.
 I work with a billing service that handles all insurance claims.
-If a family has no insurance or healthcare sharing plan, there is a sliding fee scale based on family income.
+If a family has no insurance or healthcare-sharing plan, there is a sliding fee scale based on family income.

 What training do you have to handle urgent situations?

 - Although urgent situations rarely arise, my training includes didactic and hands-on clinical training in responding to urgent and emergency situations.
-I am also CPR and Neonatal Resuscitation (NRP) certified which is renewed every 2 years and a requirement for licensure, and my Certified Professional Midwife (CPM) credential is renewed every 3 years.
+I am also CPR, and Neonatal Resuscitation (NRP) certified, which is renewed every 2 years and is a requirement for licensure, and my Certified Professional Midwife (CPM) credential is renewed every 3 years.
 My students are also CPR and NRP certified.